Nuc Down - Transfer 5 Frame Langstroth Nuc to Warré Hive

 - 5 Frame Langstroth Deep Nuc body

-- Plywood Covers - these make the boxes "bee tight" so bees cannot get into or out of the boxes.
-2 cover the exposed areas of the top of the Warré hive and 2 cover the exposed areas of the Nuc box.
+- 1” thick covers: these make the boxes "bee tight" so bees cannot get into or out of the boxes.
+2 cover the exposed areas of the top of the Warré hive and 2 cover the exposed areas on the bottom of the Nuc box.
 We recommend these to be caulked (not inlcluded) in place to keep out the weather as well.

 - No entrances in the Nuc box: this forces bees to use the main entrance of the Warré hive.